-Can I Get a Mortgage or Credit Card with a 600 Credit Score
+Can I Get a Mortgage with a 600 Credit Score?

 You can try using a personal loan for your down payment on a house and ask the seller to provide financing for two years while you increase your credit score.
-Within two years, your score will have improved up past that prime credit cutoff, and you’ll get better rates on a mortgage.
+Within two years, you can work on improving your score up past that prime credit cutoff, and you’ll get better rates on a mortgage.

 Getting a credit card with a 600 credit score is a dangerous situation, though.
-You’ll get offers in the mail for new cards, but the rate will be at 28% or higher in most cases.
-That’s a lot of money paid to interest, and it will be really easy to get behind again.
+You’ll get offers in the mail for new cards, but the rate can be 28% or higher.
+That’s a lot of money paid to interest, and it will be easy to get behind again.